ryanlevy/ITensorEntropyTools.jl/Readme.md

 julia> ee_region(p, [2,3,4]; verbose=true)
-Contiguous region found, considering sites and bond versions Site density matrix would be size (log2) 3.0 Complement sites would be site (log2) 7.0
+Contiguous region found, considering sites and bond versions Site density matrix would be size (log2) 3.0 Complement sites would be size (log2) 7.0
 Bond-based density matrix would be size (log2) 4.0 Using site mode
 1.5967236103088644